 11. Looked After Reviews on Children who are the Subject of Child Protection Plans

-Where a looked after child remains the subject of a Child Protection Plan, there should be communication between the IRO and the CP manager.
+Where a Child in Care remains the subject of a Child Protection Plan, there should be communication between the IRO and the CP manager.

 It will be expected that the Child Protection Plan will be considered as part of the statutory review process.